eldar702/droneShield/README.md

 Transitions func: the “takeoff” state.

 Goal: reached the “home” point and landed there, waiting to execute the next mission.

+## Media
+On the recommendation of my lecturer, I documented the [various stages of construction](https://github.com/eldar702/droneShield/blob/main/Video/Building_Photos/README.md),as well as [Bloopers](https://github.com/eldar702/droneShield/tree/main/Video/Bloopers) whos happend up the road. and even videos of my first and second flight :)

+And finally, after a long, instructive and intriguing journey - My final video.

 ## Dependencies
 * [Python 3.6+](https://www.python.org/downloads/)